pcal43/mob-filter/CONFIG.md

 #### `lightLevel`
 Two integers between 0 and 16.
 True if mob is spawning in a lightLevel within the range.

+#### `moonPhase`
+List of integers between 1 (Full Moon) and 8, inclusive, [indicating a phase of the moon](https://minecraft.fandom.com/wiki/Moon).
+True if mob is spawning when the moon is at a phase number that is in the list.

 #### `timeOfDay`
 Two integers between 0 and 24000.
 True if mob is spawning at a timeOfDay within the range.